 - According to the Subwatershed a) Planning Report prepared by the Province in 1993: "A subwatershed plan cannot be considered complete until its monitoring program is established.
-Monitoring programs should be designed to assess environmental changes in the to evaluate subwatershed, compliance with the plans, goals and objectives, and to provide information which will assist custodians of the plan to implement it and update it.
-The monitoring program should be presented as part of the subwatershed implementation plan."; and, - b) On the basis of the above, monitoring in accordance with Section 7.5 of the Vision Georgetown Subwatershed Study prepared by AECOM and dated May 2017 and addendums will be required.
+Monitoring programs should be designed to assess environmental changes in the subwatershed, to evaluate compliance with the plans, goals and objectives, and to provide will assist information which custodians of the plan to implement it and update it.
+The monitoring program should be presented part as of the subwatershed implementation plan."; and, - b) On the basis of the above, monitoring in accordance with Section 7.5 of the Vision Georgetown Subwatershed Study prepared by AECOM and dated May 2017 and addendums will be required.